-- 1. Do nothing' or Business as Usual - 2.
+- 1. Do nothing or Business as Usual - 2.
 Retire one transformer - 3.
 Retire one transformer and reduce residual risk through network support - 4.
-Use network support to defer retirement and replacement - 5.
+Network support to defer retirement and replacement - 5.
 Replace all 22kV switchgear - 6.
 Replace one transformer and 22kV switchgear - 7.
 Replace two transformers and 22kV switchgear.

+These options are unchanged from those considered in the DPAR.
 The costs presented in this section are expressed in real 2022 dollars.

-5.1 Option 1: Business as Usual
+5.1.
+Option 1: Do Nothing or BAU

-This (counterfactual) option assumes that AusNet Services would not undertake any investment, outside of the normal operational and maintenance processes.
+This (counterfactual) option assumes that AusNet would not undertake any investment, outside of the normal operational and maintenance processes.
 Under this option, increasing supply risk would be managed by increased levels of involuntary load reduction.
 Increased non-supply risks, such as those associated with safety, collateral damage, reactive replacement and environmental impacts, would be accepted as unmanaged rising risk costs.